-Radiologist technicians usually need to earn an associate's degree in radiologic technology for entry-level employment.
+Radiologist technicians usually need to earn an associate's degree in radiologic technology or radiography for entry-level employment.
 These programs are available as Associate of Applied Science or Associate of Science degrees typically offered through 2-year colleges or technical schools.
 Some states require students to complete programs with accreditation from the Joint Review Committee on Education in Radiologic Technology (JRCERT) to qualify to get licensure.

 In addition to lecture-based sessions, many radiologist technician courses have a clinical component in which students practice using equipment.
 In addition, programs usually have separate courses dedicated to field experience at a health care facility.
 Associate's degree programs usually prepare students to take the radiologist technician certification exam from the American Registry of Radiologic Technologists (ARRT).